Meet our Board of Directors

 Royce Proctor

 Royce Proctor is a Marketing/Member Services representative with Okefenoke Rural Electric Membership Cooperative in Nahunta, GA.
-The Woodbine resident is a graduate of Camden County High School and has been a member of the Woodbine Lions Club for more than 25 years.
+The Woodbine resident is a Camden County High School graduate and has been a member of the Woodbine Lions Club for more than 25 years.
 Royce is a 2003 graduate of Leadership Southeast Georgia.
-He has served as chairman of the Woodbine Citizens Steering Commitee since 2011 and on the boards of the Charlton County Chamber of Commerce and the Greater Nassau County Chamber of Commerce since 2012.
-He is married to Denese and has two daughters, Elizabeth and Samantha; and a son, John Royce.
+He has been chairman of the Woodbine Citizens Steering Committee since 2011 and served on the boards of the Charlton County Chamber of Commerce and the Greater Nassau County Chamber of Commerce since 2012.
+He has two daughters, Elizabeth and Samantha, and a son, John Royce.

 Madison Roesel